piotrszul/spark-practicals/README.md

 _Pause and make sure you are not longer root user._

-Create and activate python virtual environment named `pyspark`
+Create and activate python virtual environment named `pyspark`:

    	virtualenv pyspark
    	source ~/pyspark/bin/activate